Nayagi (TV series): Season 2

-Ezhilan travels to Chennai from his home town Thenkasi to get a banking job, but Divya, the sole wage earner of her family, gets that job.
+Prakash travels to Chennai from his home town Thenkasi to get a banking job, but Divya, the sole wage earner of her family, gets that job.
 Meanwhile, in the Koothapiran–Sargunam family, Kanmani and Chezhiyan are made to leave the house by Gopi's evil plans and he also plans to control Sargunam and her wealth.
 Meghala and her husband Maran try to convince Sargunam but Gopi makes Sargunam to exclude them too.
 After chasing his two siblings, Gopi plans to take Kanmani's councillor posting but it fails.
 Later, Kanmani becomes pregnant and her problem are solved.
-Next, Coming to Ezhilan's track, He loses everything with Divya and later Divya's brother-in-law Aatralarasan.
-However, Pity Ezhilan came to Divya's home with Aatralasan.
+Next, Coming to Prakash's track, He loses everything with Divya and later Divya's brother-in-law Aatralarasan.
+However, Pity Prakash came to Divya's home with Aatralasan.
 After his visit, the house became happy.
-Then, Divya falls in love with Ezhilan.
-She sacrificed her job opportunity for ezhil.
+Then, Divya falls in love with Prakash.
+She sacrificed her job opportunity for Prakash.

-There, Rajalakshmi, owner of that company is the original mother of Ezhilan and she lost him when he was younger and ended up in the hands of his adoptive mother Sakunthala.
+There, Rajalakshmi, owner of that company is the original mother of Prakash and she lost him when he was younger and ended up in the hands of his adoptive mother Sakunthala.
 Now, Aakash, Rajalakshmi's second son loves Divya and she had proposal his son with Divya.
-Ezhilan also gives up his love on Divya because she would get a rich life.
-But Ezhilan learns that Aakash is a psycho and he is not at all good for Divya's life.
-Then, he plans to stop the marriage but Aakash kidnaps Ezhilan and blackmiles Divya to marry him.
-Ezhilan later escapes and Aakash kidnaps Divya's younger sister Savitha to blackmail her.
+Prakash also gives up his love on Divya because she would get a rich life.
+But Prakash learns that Aakash is a psycho and he is not at all good for Divya's life.
+Then, he plans to stop the marriage but Aakash kidnaps Prakash and blackmails Divya to marry him.
+Prakash later escapes and Aakash kidnaps Divya's younger sister Savitha to blackmail her.
 Eventually even Savitha is rescued.
 Meanwhile, in Sargunam-Koothapiran family, Gopi tries to poison Sargunam but Kanmani drinks it and is sent to the hospital.
 Sargunam learns that Gopi is evil and that he tried to kill her and sends him to jail.
 She accepts Kanmani and Chezhiyan and brings them back into her house, and they are happy.
-Ezhilan and his friend Ashok come in the form of two priests and enter Rajalakshmi's house where the wedding is happening.
-When Divya is about to marry Akash, Ezhilan reveals his disguise and suddenly marries Divya while Aakash is pulled to side with a knife on his neck by Ashok.
-Rajalakshmi, furious that her son's marriage was ruined, grabs a gun and is about to shoot Ezhilan, and then her elder brother reveals that Ezhilan is actually her son and that he stole Ezhilan and gave him to one of their employees to raise as revenge for her humiliating him years ago.
-Rajalakshmi forgives Ezhilan and begins to love him.
-Akash also improves and lets Divya and Ezhilan live a happy married life and accepts Ezhilan as his brother.
+Prakash and his friend Ashok come in the form of two priests and enter Rajalakshmi's house where the wedding is happening.
+When Divya is about to marry Akash, Prakash reveals his disguise and suddenly marries Divya while Aakash is pulled to side with a knife on his neck by Ashok.
+Rajalakshmi, furious that her son's marriage was ruined, grabs a gun and is about to shoot Prakash, and then her elder brother reveals that Ezhilan is actually her son Prakash and that he stole Prakash and gave him to one of their employees to raise as revenge for her humiliating him years ago.
+Rajalakshmi forgives Prakash and begins to love him.
+Akash also improves and lets Divya and Prakash live a happy married life and accepts Prakash as his brother.